COPRS/infrastructure/docs/architecture/README.md

 - those dedicated to processing services,
 - and those dedicated to security services.

-The big picture of what is contained in the cluster is depicted in the figure above.
+The big picture of what is contained in the cluster is depicted in the figure below.

 ![Components design](./../media/components_design.png)